-The project is owned and developed by the project’s local founders African Power Projects Ltd and InfraCo Africa. eleQtra is Principal Developer for InfraCo Africa and as such has been working towards the realisation of this project on InfraCo Africa’s behalf since they entered the project in 2015, alongside the local partners.
+The project is owned and developed by the project’s local founders African Power Projects Ltd and InfraCo Africa.
+In its role as Principal Developer for InfraCo Africa, eleQtra has worked towards the realisation of this project on InfraCo Africa’s behalf, from its entry into the project in 2015 until March 2021, alongside the local partners.

 The planned hydroelectric station at Ngonye Falls could generate power several times greater than the current total consumption of Western Province, and will be the largest private investment in western Zambia.
 The project will contribute to strengthening and stabilisation of the Zambian power network and reduce power flows and losses from southern Zambia to western Zambia and neighbouring countries.
 The project site, which has excellent existing road access, is located close to growing load centres in Zambia and Angola as well as interconnectors to the power grids of Namibia, Botswana and Zimbabwe.

 In recent years Zambia has been unable to meet growing demand for electricity, and this combined with recent poor rainfall has led to severe shortages and had a negative impact on economic development.
 Furthermore, Zambia has expressed a desire to become a net exporter of power, and the project will be well-placed assist with this national macroeconomic objective.